Help Topics

 Have feedback?
 Can't find your answer in our Help pages?

-U.S. tax regulations require Amazon to collect information about your tax status under U.S. law using our short online tax interview.
-This is because Amazon issues payments that can be regarded as income.
-We must receive and validate your tax identity information before you can update existing books or publish new books in the Kindle store.
+U.S. tax regulations require Amazon to collect information about your tax identity under U.S. law because Amazon issues payments that can be regarded as income.

 Tips for non-U.S. publishers

-Completing the tax interview
+Completing tax profile

-Unless you change the default marketplaces during your title setup, you'll sell on the U.S. Amazon Marketplace.
-From those sales you are paid royalties.
-Royalties are considered taxable income in the U.S. U.S. tax regulations require Amazon to collect information about the tax status of content providers under U.S. law.
-The tax interview guides you through a step-by-step process and gathers all necessary information required to establish your tax identity and generate a Form W-8.
-The default withholding rate is 30%, but you may be eligible for a reduced rate if your country of tax residence has a tax treaty with the U.S. Check to see if your country has a treaty with the U.S.: United States Income Tax Treaties - A to Z. Still have questions?
-Please contact the IRS.Tax Identification Number (TIN)
+The default withholding rate is 30%, but you may be eligible for a reduced rate if your country of tax residence has a tax treaty with the U.S. Check to see if your country has a treaty with the U.S.: United States Income Tax Treaties - A to Z. Please contact the IRS if you have additional tax-related questions.

 - An Individual Tax Identification Number (ITIN)